tplisson/k8s-CKA-study-notes/README.md

 #### Secrets
 https://kubernetes.io/docs/concepts/configuration/secret/

-Secrets = API object used to store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys
+Secrets are API objects used to store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.

 ```yaml
 apiVersion: v1